AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/keenetic.md

 ### On macOS and Linux

-1. Open Terminal and run this:
+1. Open Terminal and run this on Linux:

     ```bash
     ip route | grep default